Understanding The Basics Of Liver Cancer

 "90% of primary liver cancers or hepatocellular carcinoma occur in patients with an unhealthy/cirrhotic liver, hence strict surveillance and regular follow up with a liver specialist are mandatory in these patients who are at risk, so that the tumours can be picked up early, and curative treatment is possible." - Dr Prashant Bhangui

 Most individuals diagnosed with primary liver cancer (hepatocellular carcinoma) have cirrhosis, a damaging state of the liver frequently rooted in viral hepatitis (Hepatitis B or C) or alcoholism.
 These ailments can lead to lasting harm and collapse of the liver.
 A newly recognised entity which is spreading with epidemic proportions in non-alcoholic fatty liver disease (NAFLD) due to changes in lifestyle and prevalence of diabetes, hypertension, thyroid disorders etc. This is also a risk factor for the development of primary liver tumours.

-The key to cure in liver cancer is early detection and a liver specialist opinion." -- Dr. Prashant Bhangui
+The key to curing liver cancer is early detection and a liver specialist opinion." - Dr Prashant Bhangui

 For Medical News and Health Tips